eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

  These  are keys to work on historical process: the graph structure of EAMENA allows the recording of multiple interpretations for the same resource at the field level.
 For example, a heritage place can have two different geometries (a point for its geometric centre and a polygon for its perimeter or a line for its path) or different archaeological interpretations with different levels of confidence made by two or more contributors.

+ Arches-based platform is currently employed at the national level for managing the National Heritage List for England (Historic England) and by many University-based project.

 The EAMENA general-purposed typology can be modified to cover specifictions of HP without compromising the entire data structure.
 Branches / Graph.